ahmar46/Type_Writter/README.md

-### I made a nice looking Typewriter Effect that can be u.
+### I made a nice looking Typewriter Effect that can be.

 ### Technologies Used: HTML, CSS, JavaScript.